 Beyond “I love you”: Syntactic Strategies for Poems with Martha Collins via Zoom

 August 29 @ 12:30 pm - 4:30 pmFree – $124

 Please note that this workshop is now sold out!
 Thanks for all the interest.
 If you want to be put on the waiting list for this workshop, or have questions about other poetry workshop options, please email [email protected]

 This four hour workshop will begin with a discussion of a variety of syntactic strategies for writing poems that get beyond the predictable subject-verb-object sentence (“I love you”).
 Using examples of published poems, we’ll explore ways in which syntax and prosody—sentence and line—can work together to create complex poetic textures.

 In addition to giving you a number of ideas for crafting new poems, this discussion may provide focus for our consideration of your own poems in the second part of the workshop.
-Please e-mail a copy of one poem that you’re not yet satisifed with to [email protected] by Thursday August 27th at noon.
+Please e-mail a copy of one poem (limit one full page) that you’re not yet satisifed with to [email protected] by Thursday August 27th at noon.

 This class is capped at 15 students.

 Please note: The Altman Person of Color Scholarships are free and given on a first come, first served basis.
 Please notify us right away if your plans change and you cannot attend the class.
 We will then reopen the slot so another student may register.
 Thank you in advance for this consideration.